At least 14 killed as Hurricane Ida remnants pummel New York, northeastern US | DW | 02.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Fourteen people were reported dead in New York, and one in New Jersey following the storm.
+Fourteen people were reported dead in New York, New Jersey, and Pennsylvania following the storm.
 Ida caused widespread flooding in New York City and sent the city into a state of emergency.

-At least fourteen deaths were reported as heavy rain from Hurricane Ida battered New York City, Pennsylvania New England early Thursday.
+At least fourteen deaths were reported as heavy rain from Hurricane Ida battered New York City, Pennsylvania, New Jersey and New England early Thursday.

 The rains caused floods and sent New York City into a state of emergency, as the storm carried into New England with threats of more tornadoes.